Legendrian contact homology in the product of a punctured Riemann surface and the real line: Examples

+While the equations are the same as for $K$ the grading differs which gives us other possibilities for augmentations (and, as we will see, is the crucial difference between the knots).
+The augmentations must again be $c'_7=c'_8=c'_9=g'_1=1$ with the added demand that while $c'_5c'_6=0$ one of them might be nonzero (which was earlier forbidden by the degree condition).
+Recall that $d^1$ is the linear term of the augmented differential $c\circ d\circ c$.
+On the linearized level we have that

-The homology is then generated by $\alpha'_5, \alpha'_6$ and the $\beta'_i$ (for any solution of $c'_5c'_6=0$).
-Since $|\beta_i|=|\beta'_i|$ we have the associated polynomial as $2+p(\lambda)\neq\lambda^2+\lambda^{-2}+p(\lambda)$.
-Thus, the two knots are not Legendrian isotopic. \end{proof} This theorem can be strengthened further using the constructions in the proof to prove Theorem \ref{t:main}, here restated. \begin{theorem*} For any $h\in H_1(P\times\R)$ and any positive integer $k$ there exists Legendrian knots $K_1,\dots, K_k$ realizing the homology class $h$ such that $K_i$ and $K_j$ are formally Legendrian isotopic but $K_i$ and $K_j$ are not Legendrian isotopic if $i\ne j$, $i,j\in\{1,\dots,k\}$. \end{theorem*} \begin{proof} We use a similar construction as in the proof of Theorem \ref{homologyknots}.
-Instead of taking one copy of Chekanovs knot $L$ (or $L'$) and attaching it to our knot $K_h$, we attach $i$ (with $0<i\leq k$) copies of $L$ and $k-1-i$ copies of $L'$ as depicted in Figure \ref{chekanovattach}.
+The homology is then (again) generated by $\alpha'_i$ for $i=1...6$ and the $\beta'_i$ (for any solution of $c'_5c'_6=0$).
+Since $|\beta_i|=|\beta'_i|$ we have the associated polynomial as $2+4\lambda+p(\lambda)\neq\lambda^2+4\lambda+\lambda^{-2}+p(\lambda)$.
+Since we examined all possible augmentations in both cases, the sets of Chekanov-Poincar\'{e} polynomials associated to the knots both consist of a single element.
+Thus, the two knots are not Legendrian isotopic since it is enough to compare these elements. \end{proof} This theorem can be strengthened further using the constructions in the proof to prove Theorem \ref{t:main}, here restated. \begin{theorem*} For any $h\in H_1(P\times\R)$ and any positive integer $k$ there exists Legendrian knots $K_1,\dots, K_k$ realizing the homology class $h$ such that $K_i$ and $K_j$ are formally Legendrian isotopic but $K_i$ and $K_j$ are not Legendrian isotopic if $i\ne j$, $i,j\in\{1,\dots,k\}$. \end{theorem*} \begin{proof} We use a similar construction as in the proof of Theorem \ref{homologyknots}.
+Instead of taking one copy of Chekanov's knot $L$ (or $L'$) and attaching it to our knot $K_h$, we attach $i$ (with $0<i\leq k$) copies of $L$ and $k-1-i$ copies of $L'$ as depicted in Figure \ref{chekanovattach}.

 For each choice of $i$ we get a knot $K_i$, in total we get $k$ knots.
 Clearly the $k$ knots will be formally Legendrian isotopic, by the same argument as before, after the gluing.
 We again use the Legendrian contact homology and linearize it.
 The copies of $L$ and $L'$ do not interact with each other, so we will get $n$ copies of the equations for the $K$ case and $k-1-n$ copies of the equations for the $K'$ case together with the $\beta$ equations.
-The associated polynomials will be $i\lambda^2+2k-2-2i+i\lambda^{-2}+p(\lambda)$.
+The associated polynomials will be $i\lambda^2+4\lambda+2k-2-2i+i\lambda^{-2}+p(\lambda)$.
 The polynomial $p(\lambda)$ is independent of $i$ (and is indeed the same polynomial as in the proof of Theorem \ref{homologyknots}).
 Hence, we have $k$ Legendrian knots which are not pairwise Legendrian isotopic by letting $i$ range from $0$ to $k-1$. \end{proof}

 \begin{example} In Figure \ref{nollhomolog} we give an example of a knot which is zero in homology but not homotopically trivial in the case of $P$ being the punctured torus.
 Furthermore, this knot has a relatively simple contact homology, with four generators $a_1,...,a_4$ such that $da_2=da_4=0, da_1=a_2,da_3=a_4$.
 Using this knot we can again construct arbitrarily high numbers of pairwise non Legendrian isotopic knots in its homotopy class using the techniques above. \end{example}